Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

   <br><i></i>
 </p>

 > Note that I got somewhat weird responses for a chatbot, but it is understandable given that the training data were movie dialogues.
 A large dataset mostly containing 1 on 1 dialogue (like the 'small' model's data set) would definitely yield better responses.
-In the future, I may work on a filter to isolate (as best as possible) said dialogues and/or I'll try to find a better corpus.
+In the future, I may work on a filter to isolate (as best as possible) said dialogues and/or I'll try to find a better dataset.

 ## Credits